adrigabzu/AGZweb/content/project/EHDS/index.md

 ---
 title: Disease trajectories in the European Health Data Space (EHDS)
 summary: The overall goal of this use case is to study longitudinal health trajectories - and in particular those leading to cardiometabolic diseases.
-Furthermore it will assess how these trajectories compare across nation-wide registries from France, Norway, Finland and Denmark.
+Furthermore it will assess how these trajectories compare across nationwide registries from France, Norway, Finland and Denmark.
 This project seeks to define health trajectories as the longitudinal sequence of health-related events (e.g. disease diagnoses, medications and hospitalizations) that precede a main outcome of interest, for example, a myocardial infarction.

 tags:
   - Epidemiology